Arpana Verma

 I qualified as a doctor from the University of Manchester in 1995.
 Prior to this I worked at the Manchester Adult Cystic Fibrosis Centre, South Manchester University NHS Trust and in Respiratory Medicine.

 I thoroughly enjoy teaching and currently teach undergraduates and postgraduates from a variety of backgrounds.
-My research interestes include urban health, hepatitis C and blood borne viruses.
-I set up the Manchester Urban Collaboration on Health which is part of the Centre for Epidemiology.
+My research interestes include inclusive research, urban health, hepatitis C and blood borne viruses.
+I set up the Manchester Urban Collaboration on Health and now lead the Department of Public Health which is part of the Epidemiology and Public Health Group.
 More information regarding all our projects can be found on the intranet.

 Memberships of committees and professional bodies